mkong0216/leaflet-shades/README.md

 Leaflet Shades supports Leaflet v1.2.0, Leaflet.Editable v.1.1.0, and Leaflet.Path.Drag 0.0.6.

-Leaflet.Editable syntax is also required to start drawing the rectangle as seen in the "Basic Usage" instructions step 4.
+Leaflet.Editable syntax is also required to start drawing the rectangle or enable editing on an already existing rectangle as seen in the "Basic Usage" instructions step 4.

 # Basic Usage:
 <b> Step 1: </b> Clone the Leaflet Shades repository by doing: